Back to Search Results | New Search |

 - Sides & Snacks

 Each recipe has a color picture and a tip regarding modifications or cooking.
 While recipes don't have traditional nutrition facts labels, each does come with the majority of information avaialble on a nutrition facts label.
-Most recipes can be prepared and cooked in less than an hour total.
+Most recipes can be prepared in less than an hour total.
 All recipes have less than 10 steps and most have less than 10 ingredients.
 Because the cookbook contains traditional Latino recipes, some ingredients maybe not be available in all regions.
-For example, recipes call for ingredients like nopales (cactus leaves), ancho chiles, queso fresco cheese, chayote squash, etc. Educators could modify recipes, if necessary, to use ingredients that are available in their communities.
+Educators could modify recipes, if necessary, to use ingredients that are available in their communities.

 Nutrition educators could use this cookbook to help low-income audiences, specifically Latino audiences, align their diet with the recommendations of the 2010 Dietary Guidelines for Americans and MyPlate.